PikoStudios/.github/profile/README.md

 🍿 Fun facts - what does your team eat for breakfast?
 🧙 Remember, you can do mighty things with the power of [Markdown](https://guides.github.com/features/mastering-markdown/) -->

+## Notice
+PikoStudios is not a registered company, simply an alias.
+All projects are maintained by a single developer.